-Rule 42 Establishment of commissions and other subsidiary organs [Const.
+[Const.
 IV.D.11] The General Conference shall establish at each ordinary or extraordinary session such commissions and other subsidiary organs as it deems necessary for the transaction of the business of that session.

-Rule 43 Establishment of special committees by commissions and other subsidiary organs Each commission or other subsidiary organ established by the General Conference may appoint such drafting committees or other ad hoc committees as it may need, and these shall choose their own officers.
-Rule 44 Composition of commissions Any commission established by the Conference shall consist of any one representative of each delegation present at the session, assisted by such other members of his delegation as he may require, subject to the provisions of Rule 21.
-Rule 45 Composition of other subsidiary organs The composition of other subsidiary organs shall be determined in the resolution by which such organs are established.
-Rule 46 Right to speak Any member of a committee, commission or other subsidiary organ may request the Chairman to accord the right to speak to other members of his delegation, whatever their status.
-Rule 47 Elections of officers The committees or commissions set up by the General Conference and in which all the Member States are represented shall elect a Chairman, four Vice-Chairmen and a Rapporteur.
+Rule 46 Establishment of special committees by commissions and other subsidiary organs Each commission or other subsidiary organ established by the General Conference may appoint such drafting committees or other ad hoc com- mittees as it may need, and these shall choose their own officers.
+Rule 47 Composition of commissions Any commission established by the Conference shall consist of any one representative of each delegation present at the session, assisted by such other members of his delegation as he may require, subject to the pro- visions of Rule 22.
+Rule 48 Composition of other subsidiary organs The composition of other subsidiary organs shall be determined in the resolution by which such organs are established.
+Rule 49 Right to speak of other members Any member of a committee, commission or other subsidiary organ may request the Chairman to accord the right to speak to other members of his delegation, whatever their status.
+Rule 50 Elections of officers The committees or commissions set up by the General Conference at each session and in which all the Member States are represented shall elect a Chairman, four Vice-Chairmen and a Rapporteur.
 Any other committee or subsidiary organ set up by the General Conference and in which only a limited number of Member States is represented shall elect a Chairman and, if necessary, one or two Vice-Chairmen and a Rapporteur.
+In these elections, the committees, commissions and other sub- sidiary organs may take account of any relevant recommendations of the Nominations Committee, in accordance with Rule 36, para- graph 2.4.
+The provisions of Rule 36, paragraph 3, apply to the elections referred to in the present rule.